Genealogical Expansions of Positive Fredholm Operators via a Reference-Point Method: Introduction

+Beyond the long-run growth rate and stable structure, the dominant eigensystem of an IPM describes how initial traits, stages, or age--state conditions contribute to population-scale outcomes.
+These quantities are governed by the spectral radius and eigenfunctions of a positive Fredholm operator.
+Fredholm's classical determinant formulation \cite{fredholm1903class} is fundamental, but it does not directly display the multigenerational transition and reproductive contributions that are central in demographic interpretation.

+The aim of this paper is to give an explicit determinant-free representation of this dominant eigensystem.
+The central construction is a reference-point recursion at the kernel level.
+It produces iterates \(\{\Gamma_n\}_{n\ge1}\) which reorganize the leading Perron contribution of the iterated kernels into a renewal-type, genealogical expansion.
+The word ``genealogical'' is used in this constructive sense: the terms are indexed by successive transition or reproductive steps.
+This is not meant as an alternative to numerical discretization.
+Its purpose is to display the continuous-state eigenstructure that is obscured once the kernel has been replaced by a quadrature matrix.

+The essential assumptions are dominant spectral separation and reference non-resonance.
+They have different roles: the former isolates the Perron component, while the latter controls a scalar denominator associated with the chosen reference pair.
+The algebraic reference-point identities do not require non-resonance; that condition enters only for ordinary absolute convergence at the Perron root and conclusions based on that convergence.
+The other hypotheses are technical conditions ensuring that the kernel-level construction is meaningful or that these two assumptions can be verified in concrete models.
+Under these assumptions, the main abstract statement, Theorem~\ref{thm:nonHS_extension}, conditionally extends the coefficient construction identified on the admissible Hilbert--Schmidt subclass to non-Hilbert--Schmidt kernels and represents the leading eigenfunction by a pointwise absolutely convergent \(\Gamma_n\)-series.
+The iterates also admit a closed form in terms of ordinary partial Bell polynomials.

-\textbf{Scope of applications.} Applied to a simple discrete-time IPM, the formulation gives explicit representations of the stable state distribution and reproductive value.
-Applied to multi-state McKendrick equations, it yields genealogical interpretations of key demographic quantities (e.g., stable age--state distributions and reproductive values) and enables the direct computation of demographic indicators that are driven by ancestry and initial-state information---such as type reproduction numbers, expected generation numbers, and generation intervals---directly from continuous-state models, without passing through discretization.
+We then apply the framework to two model classes.
+For simple discrete-time IPMs, the stable distribution and reproductive value are expressed as sums of multistep contributions centered at a reference state.
+For multi-state McKendrick equations, the age-zero renewal kernel \(\psi(\cdot,\cdot;r)\) leads to an Euler--Lotka-type characteristic equation and to demographic indicators such as type reproduction numbers, expected generation numbers, and generation intervals, all expressed directly through continuous-state kernels without discretization.

-\textbf{Organization.} The remainder of this paper is organized as follows.
-In Section~2, we derive a solution to the Fredholm integral equation with a positive integral kernel without relying on the Fredholm determinant, based on the reference-point operator and the $(\mathbf K-\mathbf P)$-iterates.
-Section~3 applies the theory to a simple IPM and discusses general properties of its eigenstructure and biological interpretation, including the Markov-chain taboo analogy and its continuous-state implementation.
-Section~4 applies the results to the multi-state McKendrick equation and develops demographic indicators arising from the genealogical expansion.
-Section~5 summarizes the results and discusses previous perspectives on IPMs as well as new challenges for future research.